lulzzz/Smart-Contracts/README.md

 * Settlement
 * Bond

-Following a selected few event log files are presented (and explained more in detail) that were generated by running the test script `test.js`
+In the sections following, a selected few event log files are presented and explained more in detail.
+These were generated by running the test script `test.js`

 ### Pool

-The pool contract is the centre piece of this ecosystem containing the pool's core logic to be self-governing.
-The log files below are generated every day presenting the most important variables that were re-calculated during the overnight processing.
-The 1st column displays the date this log file was created.
-The 3rd column refers to the 'current day' (days since 1/1/1970) the pool is currently in.
-The 2nd column is the event log's subject while the 4th column holds the corresponding value.
+The pool contract is the centrepiece of this ecosystem as it contains the core logic required for the pool to be self-governing.
+The log files below are generated each day presenting the most important variables that were re-calculated during the overnight processing.
+The first column displays the date this log file was created.
+The second column is the event log's subject while the third column holds the corresponding value.
+The fourth column refers to the 'current day' (days since 1/1/1970) the pool is currently in.

 ```
 ...
-2018-02-05 00:00:00   WcExpenseForecastFc         17567                         $        14,000.00
+2018-02-05 00:00:00   WcExpenseForecastCu            $        14,000.00             17567
-2018-02-05 00:00:00   WcBondFc                    17567                         $        12,187.67
+2018-02-05 00:00:00   WcBondCu                       $        12,187.67             17567
-2018-02-05 00:00:00   BondGradientPpq             17567                              18,755,016
+2018-02-05 00:00:00   BondGradientPpq                     18,755,016                17567
-2018-02-05 00:00:00   BondYieldPpb                17567                              22,857,995
+2018-02-05 00:00:00   BondYieldPpb                        22,857,995                17567
-2018-02-05 00:00:00   BondPayoutNext3DaysFc       17567                                          -
+2018-02-05 00:00:00   BondPayoutNext3DaysCu                           -             17567
-2018-02-05 00:00:00   BondPayoutFutureFc          17567                         $           793.66
+2018-02-05 00:00:00   BondPayoutFutureCu             $           793.66             17567
-2018-02-05 00:00:00   PremiumPerRiskPointPpm      17567                              66,138,333
+2018-02-05 00:00:00   PremiumPerRiskPointPpm              66,138,333                17567
-2018-02-06 00:00:00   TotalRiskPoints             17567                                   1,200
+2018-02-06 00:00:00   TotalRiskPoints                          1,200                17567
-2018-02-06 00:00:00   PremiumFc                   17567                         $           793.65
+2018-02-06 00:00:00   PremiumCu                      $           793.65             17567
 ...
 ```

-The entry `WcExpenseForecastFc` states a value of $ 14,000.00 and is calculated by using the insurance pool's historic expenses.
-This expense forecast is then used as an input variable to calculate the value for `WcBondFc` of $ 12,187.67 which is then offered to the liquidity providers to purchase bonds. `BondGradientPpq` and `BondYieldPpb` describe the yield at which these bonds can be purchased (e.g. the specified yield value of 22,857,995 equivalents to 2.2857995%).
-The two `BondPayout` entries state the total value of bonds that mature within the next 3 days and in the future (averaged per day) respectively.
+The entry `WcExpenseForecastCu` states a value of $ 14,000.00 and is calculated by using the insurance pool's historic expenses.
+This expense forecast is then used as an input variable to calculate the value for `WcBondCu` of $ 12,187.67 which is then offered to the liquidity providers to purchase bonds. `BondGradientPpq` and `BondYieldPpb` describe the yield at which these bonds can be purchased (e.g. the specified yield value of 22,857,995 equates to 2.2857995%).
+The two `BondPayout` entries state the total value of bonds that mature within the next three days and in the future (averaged per day) respectively.

-`PremiumPerRiskPointPpm` represents one of the most important variables that is calculated every night and defines the premium amount per risk point every policy is 'charged' for the day of 17567. `TotalRiskPoint` states the combined risk point value of all the policies that were active today.
-By multiplying `TotalRiskPoint` with `PremiumPerRiskPointPpm` today's premium is calculated. `66,138,333 * 1,200 / 1,000,000 = 79365.9996 cent` which is the equivalent of **$ 793.65** (Note: The Value of `PremiumPerRiskPointPpm` is stored in `Ppm` as in parts per million hence the division by `1,000,000`).
-This premium amount of **$ 793.65** is then debited from the Premium Holding Account and credited to the Bond Holding Account.
+`PremiumPerRiskPointPpm` represents one of the most important variables that is calculated every night and defines the premium amount per risk point each policy is 'charged' for the day of 17567. `TotalRiskPoints` states the combined risk point value of all the policies that were active today.
+By multiplying `TotalRiskPoints` with `PremiumPerRiskPointPpm` today's premium is calculated. `66,138,333 * 1,200 / 1,000,000 = 79365.9996 cents` which is the equivalent of **$ 793.65** (Note: The value of `PremiumPerRiskPointPpm` is stored in `Ppm` (parts per million) hence the division by `1,000,000`).
+This premium amount of **$ 793.65** is then debited from the `Premium Holding Account` and credited to the `Bond Holding Account`.

 ### Bond

 The bond contract holds the data about all current and matured bonds.
 Below all the available log files are displayed for a single bond (uniquely identified by its hash value).
-The second column shows the bond's hash (only displayed in here abbreviated) while the 5th column shows the bond owner's address (also displayed abbreviated).
-The 3rd column indicates the state the bond was in when the log file was added while the 4th column displays further useful details about this bond.
+The second column shows the bond's hash (abbreviated here) while the fifth column shows the bond owner's address (also displayed abbreviated).
+The third column indicates the state the bond was in when the log file was added while the fourth column displays further details about this bond.

 ```
 Bond Hash: 0x9a9a7136ef13d3ea22b710119e7a1d1075a1cdef8355ee41d726096cea727cd1